MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 ### What Is a Webhook?

 A webhook is an HTTP-based callback (push) function for web application-driven communication.
 This push function is initiated when a predefined event occurs.
-Unlike the traditional request-response model, where a server must continually poll another server for a specific data, a webhook delivers data automatically in real-time.
-Using webhooks, our system immediately transfers a message to you in real-time when a predefined event occurs.
+Unlike the traditional request-response model, where a server must continually poll another server for a specific data, a webhook delivers data automatically in real time.
+Using webhooks, our system immediately transfers a message to you in real time when a predefined event occurs.

 Events are generated for _non-monetary changes_ on Fiserv Card Services.
 Push notifications are sent to the subscriber endpoint.
 Subscribers can choose event notifications after contract/onboarding the Fiserv "Event Streaming – Webhook" product.